Swap & Memory Management

 RAM is the sustainable solution

-Swap tuning — whether disk-based or with zram — is damage mitigation.
+Swap tuning is damage mitigation.
 The only way to reliably avoid swap-related performance degradation is sufficient physical RAM.
 For X-Plane with ortho streaming, 32 GB is the practical baseline.

 Further Reading